Mater lectionis: Hebrew

-Usage in Hebrew

 Most commonly, yod י indicates i or e, while waw ו indicates o or u.
 Aleph א was not systematically developed as a mater lectionis in Hebrew (unlike in Aramaic and Arabic), but it is occasionally used to indicate an a vowel.
-(However, a silent א, indicating an original glottal stop consonant sound that has become silent in Hebrew pronunciation, can occur after almost any vowel.)
-At the end of a word, he ה can also be used to indicate that a vowel a or e should be pronounced.
+(However, a silent א, indicating an original glottal stop consonant sound that has become silent in some contexts in Hebrew pronunciation, can occur after almost any vowel.)
+At the end of a word, he ה can also be used to indicate that the vowel a or e should be pronounced.